 Companies must consider the implications of downtime and focus on maintaining continuity of business operations.
-To do this, a proper business continuity plan needs to be implemented to allow them to minimize downtime or avoiding it completely.
+To do this, a proper business continuity plan needs to be implemented to allow them to minimize downtime or avoid it completely.
 In this way, companies can ensure that their IT infrastructure is resilient.

 When discussing business downtime, you’ll often hear about recovery time objectives (RTO) and recovery point objectives (RPO).
 It is critical for every business to have a complete understanding of RTO and RPO to ensure a rapid recovery from a disaster.